Wolfyxon/CobaiLang/README.md

 # CobaiLang
+> [!NOTE]
+> This project is on a experimental stage.
+It may not be completed anytime soon (if ever).

 Cobai is a high level statically typed object oriented programming language that aims for simplicity and strong typing.

 Inspired by GDScript, Lua and Java.